-The Group may fail to implement an adequate risk management framework

-In doing business, the Group is exposed to numerous risks, including but not limited to credit risks, liquidity and funding risks and risks in connection with information security, cyber security or data privacy.
-The Group maintains a risk management framework in order to control its risks.
-Although the Group constantly assesses and further develops its risk management, processes and controls, it may fail to identify or underestimate risks and to implement adequate measures given the complexity of risk management.
+The Group may fail to implement an adequate risk management framework develops its risk management, processes and controls, it may fail to identify or underestimate risks and to implement adequate measures given the complexity of risk management.
 If the Group's risk management proves to be insufficient, this may result in an adverse effect on its business, results of operations, financial condition and/or prospects.